 What Your Thyroid Test Results Really Mean

-In this article, I’ll explain what each thyroid test measures and how the thyroid test results are written.
-I’ll also discuss why your doctor should carefully review your thyroid test results, and what the optimal reference ranges in your thyroid test results are to ensure your thyroid is functioning at its best.
+In this article, I’ll explain what each thyroid test measures as well as how to interpret your thyroid test results.
+I’ll also discuss why your doctor should carefully review your thyroid test results, and what the optimal reference ranges forr thyroid test results are to ensure your thyroid is functioning at its best.

 What is TSH, or Thyroid Stimulating Hormone?

 Your pituitary gland then releases TSH, or Thyroid Stimulating Hormone.
-TSH is sent directly to the thyroid to produce more thyroid hormone or T4.
-Your TSH level is an indication of what your pituitary is doing based on your hypothalamus’ feedback loop, rather than how your thyroid is actually functioning.
-Because of this negative feedback loop, the meaning of thyroid test results is often counterintuitive and confusing.
+TSH is sent directly to your thyroid to produce more T4, the storage form of thyroid hormone.
+Your TSH level is an indication of what your pituitary gland is doing based on your hypothalamus’ feedback loop, rather than how your thyroid is actually functioning.
+This misunderstanding of thyroid test results by conventional medicine doctors often leads to counterintuitive patient advice.

 TSH Thyroid Test Result